-ARES is chartered to provide means to call for help, coordinate assistance, inform loved ones outside the disaster area, and assist governmental agencies with situation reports from our neighborhoods.
+ARES is chartered to provide an alternative means to call for help, coordinate assistance, inform loved ones outside the disaster area, and assist governmental agencies with situation reports from our neighborhoods.
 We also work with Community Emergency Response Team (CERT) personnel by providing communication and whatever assistance they need as well as those using General Mobile Radio (GMRS) radios.

 ARES volunteers are trained, equipped, and ready to provide whatever assistance is needed, whenever its needed.